flowerchecker/kindwise-api-client/README.md

 )

 # identification created from stream
-with open('path/to/image.jpg', 'rb') as image :
+with open('path/to/image.jpg', 'rb') as image:
     identification_from_stream: PlantIdentification = api.identify(image.read())

 # identification created from file object
-with open('path/to/image.jpg', 'rb') as image :
+with open('path/to/image.jpg', 'rb') as image:
     identification_from_file: PlantIdentification = api.identify(image)

 # identification created from base64 encoded image
-with open('path/to/image.jpg', 'rb') as image :
+with open('path/to/image.jpg', 'rb') as image:
     image_in_base64 = base64.b64encode(image.read())
     identification_from_base64: PlantIdentification = api.identify(image)

 # identification created from PIL.Image.Image object
 from PIL import Image

 image = Image.open('path/to/image.jpg')
 identification_from_pil: PlantIdentification = api.identify(image)